David Coons

-David B. Coons is a computer graphics professional and longtime CGI expert.
+David B. Coons is an American computer graphics professional and CGI pioneer.

-Biography

-David B. Coons was born in 1960, and grew up in Santa Monica, California.
-He attended Santa Monica High School while living in a highly unconventional family arrangement: he alternated between his uncle's apartment (where he actually had a bedroom) and his father's apartment (which was his sister's official residence), several blocks away.
-During his high school years he was a member of the "Olive Starlight Orchestra" (not an orchestra at all, but rather a social circle akin to Virginia Woolf's Bloomsbury Group), that included film editor Kate Sanford, doctor David Eadington, graphics developers Eric Enderton and Greg Turk, writer Sandra Tsing Loh, lawyer Susan P. Crawford, and entrepreneur Christophe Pettus (founder of the company Blowfish).
-His did some work on films including a vampire movie entitled Murder in Vein and a short called The Juggler, which starred Keith Goldfarb.

-At the main SIGGRAPH Convention every year, Coons can be identified by the job description on his badge, which invariably reads "Mad Scientist".

 Scanning and computer graphics

 Active in the Academy of Motion Picture Arts and Sciences, Coons works behind the scenes in the film and computer graphics industries.
 He is also the president and owner of ArtScans Studio in Culver City, California, where he uses a scanner of his own invention to serve a clientele of celebrity artists and fine artists.

-The ArtScans page describes the scanner this way: "ArtScans has been doing accurate color capture for reproduction since 1992.
+According to the ArtScans website: "ArtScans has been doing accurate colour capture for reproduction since 1992.
 We own and operate a large (44" x 50") flatbed scanner that is the only one of its kind in the world.
 Both the scanner and its software were designed by us."

-Keith Goldfarb, co-founder of Rhythm and Hues Studios, a computer-graphics studio that works on major motion pictures—Night at the Museum 2: Battle of the Smithsonian and The Chronicles of Riddick (2004),—as well as high-end commercials, has called him "the most knowledgeable person about scanning on this planet."
+Keith Goldfarb, co-founder of Rhythm and Hues Studios, a computer-graphics studio that works on major motion pictures—Night at the Museum 2: Battle of the Smithsonian and The Chronicles of Riddick (2004)— as well as high-end commercials, has called him "the most knowledgeable person about scanning on this planet."